Nawaz2507/Spectral-Feature-Extraction/README.md

 # Spectral-Feature-Extraction
-This repo contains python scripts to extract the following spectral features images - Short Time Fourier Transform, Mel Frequency Cepstral Coefficient, Mel Spectrogram &amp;amp; Spectral Contrast given a .wav audio file.
+This repo contains python scripts to extract the following spectral features images - Short Time Fourier Transform, Mel Frequency Cepstral Coefficient, Mel Spectrogram and Spectral Contrast given a .wav audio file.

+The 2D-CNN Model used for training and testing is also given.